 For tests, young cells that have the ability to divide are taken and, if leukemia is suspected, the bone marrow is taken.
 When cells start to multiply and chromosomes are already visible in their nuclei, the process is stopped using a special preparation.
 The nucleus of the cell breaks and the chromosomes, having more space, separate from each other.
 After adding a special staining preparation, characteristic striations are visible on the chromosomes, showing different degrees of DNA condensation.

 Chemotherapy is the most common method of treating cancers, including hematopoietic cancers.
 This type of treatment uses one or more cytostatic drugs that have a systemic effect, i.e. on the cells of the body, in particular on the cells that divide rapidly.
 Apart from cancer cells, during chemotherapy, other healthy cells that generally divide rapidly (bone marrow, skin cells, gastrointestinal mucosa) are also damaged.
-Chemotherapy is usually undertaking together with other treatments, including radiotherapy, hormone therapy, immunotherapy, and surgical procedures.
+Chemotherapy is usually undertaken together with other treatments, including radiotherapy, hormone therapy, immunotherapy, and surgical procedures.

 Chemotherapy, depending on the type and severity of the disease can: